Learning to write an essay. Zhilin and Kostylin (comparative characteristics of heroes)

 - Read the epigraph.

-- Why isn't war a fairy tale?
+– Why is war not a fairy tale?

 Conclusion: